cucker0/DockerImage2Df/README.md

 # DockerImage2Df
-Generate Dockerfile from a image
+Generate Dockerfile from a image.